TJNaish/BE-FT-northcoders-news/README.md

 ```
 ----------------------------------------------------------------------------------

+-Using terminal from the root of the server, you can seed the database with example data by using the following command:
+`npm run seed`
+-Run thge server using your terminal by typing `node index/js`
+-You can now connect to and view your server locally by opening an internet browser, and going to 127.0.0.1/api

+This project utilises the following dependencies:
+-Body-Parser 1.15.2
+-Express 4.16.3
+-Mongoose 5.2.4
+-Path 0.12.7

+You can quickly install of of these dependencies by navigating to the root folder of the project in your terminal and typing `npm i body-parser express mongoose path`

-Change line 18 'production' to fit whichever DB you want to work from (produciton/dev/test)
+You can change line 18 'production' to fit whichever DB you want to work from (produciton/dev/test)

 root/api will show you a list of endpoints

-using terminal from the root of the server, you can seed the database with example data by using the following command:
-`npm run seed`

 line 4 of the seed file located at seed/seed.dev.js is:
 `const rawData = require("./devData")`